SohanVaigankar/sohanvaigankar/README.md

-## Hi there, I'm **Sohan Vaigankar**
+## Hi there, I'm **Sohan**

-### I'm currently pursuing bachelors degree in Computer Engineering
+### I make websites and sometimes burn my money in stock market

-- 🌱 I’m currently exploring JavaScript world
+- 🌱 I’m currently exploring react.js and looking for a front-end role
 - 🔭 Right now, I'm redesigning and upgrading my past few projects
 - 👯 Got a project to work on?
 I'd love to collaborate.
 Just drop a DM on twitter
-- 🥅 2021 Goals: Want to cover a good part of Back-end Web Dev by the end of this year

 ### Connect with me: